-Since mechanical hard drives have spinning discs that allow the heads to read and write data files, so all you need to do now is defrag them.
+Since mechanical hard drives have spinning discs that allow the heads to read and write data files, all you need to do now is defrag them.
 Defragmenting solid-state drives (SSDs) is no longer necessary.
 Because SSDs do not contain any moving parts.
-Regardless of which memory chip the computer is on; the system can pick and choose which files it requires.
+Regardless of the computer’s memory chip, the system can choose which files it requires.

-We’ll explain it in layman’s terms if you don’t understand defrag or defragmentation technically.
+We’ll explain it in layman’s terms if you technically don’t understand defrag or defragmentation.
 Assume there is a room in a house for a child.
 The child has a variety of toys with which to play.
 He plays games and scatters his toys throughout the room.
-His mother selects and arranges all of the toys so that her child can quickly access them in his room.
+His mother selects and arranges all the toys so that her child can quickly access them in his room.

-Similarly, the defragmentation process organizes all of your data on a hard disc, so when you need it, your operating system can quickly locate it and provide it to you.
+Similarly, the defragmentation process organizes all of your data on a hard disc, so your operating system can quickly locate it and provide it to you when you need it.
 That is known as defragmentation in computer terms.

 How to defrag internal or external hard disk on Windows 11/10/8/7?